1242035/spree/guides/src/content/developer/source/about.md

 commerce space was immature and lacking serious solutions for developers with complex business needs.
 In the past, Rails has suffered from "small project mentality."
 Most open source projects in Rails are maintained by a single individual and tend to be limited in scope.
-Spree seeks to create a large and healthy open source community that developers of other languages have come to expect.
+Viauco seeks to create a large and healthy open source community that developers of other languages have come to expect.

-The founder of Spree was motivated to start the project after failing to find an existing community in the Rails space dedicated to this vision.
+The founder of Viauco was motivated to start the project after failing to find an existing community in the Rails space dedicated to this vision.
 In addition, he was motivated by unsuccessful efforts to use other open source solutions in other programming languages, including (but not